Click HERE to enquire about the price of artworks.

-I use premium grade artist paints, mediums, varnishes, and 450 gsm/12 oz heavy-weight canvasses or 200-300 gsm cotton rag paper to make the paintings.
-The main brands are Winsor & Newton (acrylic paint), Lefranc & Bourgeois (vinyl paint), and Golden & Liquitex (mediums).
+I use premium grade artist paints, mediums, varnishes, 450 gsm/12 oz heavy-weight canvasses, and 200-300 gsm cotton rag paper to make the paintings.
+The main brands are Winsor & Newton, Lefranc & Bourgeois, Golden, and Liquitex.
 I prefer to use Winsor & Newton and Lefranc & Bourgeois paints for their high pigment loading and colour intensity.
-Some of the paintings are finished with a permanent gloss/matte varnish and others are left unvarnished depending on what works aesthetically.
+Golden and Liquitex mediums are used for versatility.
+The paintings are finished with a permanent gloss/matte varnish or left unvarnished depending on what works aesthetically.
 The quality of the materials ensures the longevity of the paintings when properly cared for and stored.